sushmidhathakur/AI-music-generator-/ai-music-generator/README.md

 - **Async Web Worker Training**: Training runs in a background thread to prevent blocking Flask's event loop, reporting statistics via a custom callback directly back to the UI.
 - **Web Audio Synthesis**: Browser audio synthesis uses the client-side Web Audio API (via Tone.js) and maps MIDI notes to synthesizer frequencies on the fly, keeping the backend lightweight and fast.
-- **Clean Responsive Rendering**: The piano-roll is dynamically scaled to the client window sizes, utilizing `requestAnimationFrame` for stutter-free playhead animations.
+- **Clean Responsive Rendering**: The piano-roll is dynamically scaled to the client window sizes, utilizing `requestAnimationFrame` for stutter-free playhead animations. user can add their own downloaded vesion to create a new one.